Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 How can you tell if a light bulb has a hidden camera?

-If you are suspicious that a light bulb may contain a hidden camera, do the following.
+If you are suspicious that a light bulb contains a hidden camera, do the following:

-1. See if the light bulb is turned on.
-If it is, then it is almost guaranteed to not contain a hidden camera.
+1. Check if the light bulb is turned on.
+If it is, then it is almost guaranteed to not contain a hidden camera, especially if it’s a filament bulb.
 The heat from the bulb would burn the device and cause a fire.

 2. Look at the size of the light bulb in comparison to other lighting fixtures in the space.
 If it is significantly larger, there’s a chance it could contain a device inside it.